pbhak/pbhak.dev/content/writings/hi.md

 # Hi!
-hey there! my name is parneel, but you probably know that already. this only exists to test my writings page functionality. if you see this, please message me asap to delete this.
+hey there! my name is parneel, but you probably know that already. this only exists to test my writings page functionality. if you're seeing this, you probably shouldn't be seeing this - maybe drop a message so i remember to delete this?

-*thank you!*
+thanks a bunch!
+*- pbhak*